ulthiel/JuLie.jl/Readme.md

 using Combinatorics
 ```

-Any changes you make to the code now is not yet available in Julia, you have to restart it—this is simply the way Julia works.
-This can be annoying when developing.
+Any changes you make to the code now will not be available in the current Julia session—you have to restart it.
+This is simply the way Julia works but this is annoying when developing.
 A solution is to load the [Revise](https://timholy.github.io/Revise.jl/v0.6/) package before loading the package.

 ```
 using Pkg